huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 This individual is authorized by the services center to lead the data space.
 The role include a responsibility authorize new labs under the data space, authorizing data transfers out of the data space, and to pay for resources consumed by the labs attached to the data space.

-**Administrative coordinator**
+**Compliance coordinator**

 This individual is authorized by the data controller to place individual Cloud Service Orders for resource adjustments and to onboard new labs on behalf of your Data space leader.
-The administrative coordinator is also our point of contact for discussions on running agreement updates and compliance reporting.
+The Compliance coordinator is also our point of contact for discussions on running agreement updates and compliance reporting.

 **Data coordinator**